Glean ideas in this five-part series.

 Read Through the Bible

-I can not encourage you enough to read through the whole Bible using the The Daily Walk Bible.
+I can not encourage you enough to read through the whole Bible.
+Use the The Daily Walk Bible or Key Chapters of the Bible Old and New Testament Reading Plan (available for free in the ABCJesusLovesMe Resource Library).
 Truly an amazing experience!
-Introduction and background is given for each section of reading.

 Women’s Bible Video Series